 Photo Gallery: International Headquarters (Montreal, Canada)

 During your time with us in Montreal you will be housed in our artists' residence, where we provide a secure and comfortable living space just across the street from our training facilities.
 All 113 rooms are equipped with air conditioning, a TV, Internet access, a small refrigerator, a microwave, a private bathroom and more.
-The residence also has other facilities, including a communal area, a gym, a kitchen, a lounge area and even a game room.
+The residence also has other facilities, including a communal area, a gym, a kitchen, a lounge area and even a games room.